020perry/web_backend_test_api/README.md

 4. Run the terminal command `composer install` in your project folder.

 ## Project setup
-1. Create a database in [phpmyadmin](http://localhost/phpmyadmin) or use [MySQL Workbench](https://www.mysql.com/products/workbench/).
+1. Run the database migration script: Navigate to the `migration_scripts.php` file in your browser (e.g., `http://localhost/web_backend_test_catering_api/migration_scripts.php`).
+This script creates the necessary database and tables.
 2. Fill in the config file `/config/config.php`:
-    1. Set the database name.
+    1. Set the database name (this should match the name used in the migration script).
     2. Set the username.
     3. Set the password.
 3. Set your project's base path in `/routes/router.php` as follows: